kleinesfilmroellchen/conlangdb/API.md

 Cookies are never used.
 The Web frontend makes use of `window.localStorage` to store session-specific parameters which are of no interest to the server.

+Part of the RESTful behavior is that all the information the server has about a client is the data sent with the HTTP request.
+There is no hidden server-side client data.

+## Caching

+Static files are allowed to be cached for 20 days, with the additional tag of "immutable" indicating to the cache that the resource will not change.
+For development purposes, it is best to keep the developer tab open and disable the cache.
+The static files include the translation endpoints (which are generated only depending on static files).

+Computation-intense endpoints are short-cached, i.e. for a time between 10 seconds and a minute.
+This removes server load for often refreshes but still enables the resource to be updated regularly.
+These endpoints include the statistics endpoint.

+HTML documents are currently not cached.
+In theory, the individual static page handlers can dynamically add content, although most of the "framework content", metadata and headers are statically fetched from files.
+The static page handlers are free to implement cache control and cache verification.

+As the website appears the same to every user, public caching is enabled.

 ## Font handling

 Many conlangs will not use any existing script and, therefore, mostly use characters defined in the Private Use Areas of Unicode as custom characters.
 As these are not printable by any existing font, the user may provide custom fonts where such characters have defined looks.
 The user can then place these fonts directly into the `res/font` folder, where the server will serve them under the `/font` URLs.
 The languages have the column `FontUrl` which specifies the language's font location relative to the `/font` folder.